arhohuttunen/arhohuttunen.com/content/posts/avoiding-unnecessary-null-checks/index.md

 Null pointer exceptions are bad.
 Would it not be better if you did not have to check for nulls at all?

-> I call it my <a href="https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions">billion-dollar mistake</a>.
+> I call it my [billion-dollar mistake](https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions).
 It was the invention of the null reference in 1965.
 This has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years.
+>
-> -- <cite>Sir Tony Hoare, 2009</cite>
+> — Sir Tony Hoare, 2009

 ## Try not to return null